tolauwae/phd-thesis/src/conclusion/conclusion.typ

 Our novel testing framework _Latch_ uses a similar principle as out-of-place debugging to run large suites of tests on the constrained hardware itself.
 Coupled with our novel managed testing approach, which allows developers to integration test their embedded software through more realistic scenarios, we are able to provide a considerably better way of testing embedded software.

+Managed testing enabled us to very easily automate typical manual testing scenarios on the hardware using the debug operations.
+Even simple debug operations of the remote debugger from @chapter:remote sufficed to automate most scenarios we used to perform ourselves.
+The approach did come with some new challenges, chiefly the asynchronous communication with the remote debugger introduced a lot of variability in the testing approach thereby increasing the chance of flaky tests.
+The current prototype mitigates this largely, but flakiness can never be completely discounted in this approach.
+How to deal with this in the context of testing remains an open question.

 == Soundness and completeness of debuggers